telerik/xaml-docs/controls/radgridview/how-to/cancel-edit-on-lost-focus.md

             CommandTarget="{Binding ElementName=GridView}"/>
 {{endregion}}

-With the default behavior, once you edit a cell and click the "Cancel" button, the changes will be actually committed, because the RadGridView loses focus prior to the command being executed.
+With the default behavior, once you edit a cell and click the "Cancel" button, the changes will be actually committed, because RadGridView loses focus prior to the command being executed.

 #### __Figure 1: RadGridView with default ActionOnLostFocus__
 ![RadGridView with default ActionOnLostFocus](images/action-on-lost-focus-commitedit.GIF)